 The Wildlife Rescue Centre "Il Pettirosso" in Modena

 The emergency line of the Wildlife Centre can be reached 24 hours a day via the regional telephone number 118.
 A well-equipped wildlife ambulance is on stand by 24 hours a day for the purpose of rescuing injured animals.
-Over time, the reception centre has grown to over 70,000 square metres and is now the largest of its kind in Italy.
+Over time, the centre has grown to over 70,000 square metres and is now the largest of its kind in Italy.